elephantscale/es-training-new/microservices/slides/microservices-spring-boot.md

 ---

-## Change the Use Case for Tx’s with Microservices
+## Change the Use Case for Tx's with Microservices

  * Eventual consistency is a better option than distributed transactions that span across multiple microservices.